themeplugs/cuteanimalplanet/README.md

 ## WordPress Setup

 1. Make sure to install the two required WP plugins [wp-gatsby](https://github.com/gatsbyjs/wp-gatsby) and [wp-graphql](https://github.com/wp-graphql/wp-graphql)
-2. Best you install and activate the default WordPress Twenty Twenty theme
+2. Best you install and activate the default WordPress cuteanimalplanet theme
 3. Make sure you have Menus with the following slugs:
    -  `primary` - Thats the top menu
    -  `extended` - That is the menu that opens on the right side as drawer